SCOTLAND PACKING LIST HEADER BOX

 (September: October: November)

-The weather during September and into October in Scotland can be surprisingly pleasant but also unpredictable.
+Autumn in Scotland: A season of stunning transformation, with fiery foliage, misty hills, and cooler, crisper air.
+The weather during September and October and into November in Scotland can be surprisingly pleasant but also unpredictable.
 This can make your packing list for Scotland In Autumn a bit tricky.

 I’d recommend the same items that I have suggested for springtime – light layers – but also add a warmer and more insulated padded raincoat with a hood.
 Team the coast with gloves and a moisture wicking scarf to keep out any chilly draughts.